 - Checklists and job aids that focus each stage of the writing process for use back in the workplace.

-- An e-certificate confirming successful completion of a Writing effective reports training course.
+- An e-certificate confirming successful completion of Report writing training.
 Click here to see an example of the certificate you receive.

 After course support

-Following Writing effective reports training, delegates are entitled to 30 days’ email support from their trainer to help with any post-course issues.
+Following Report writing training, delegates are entitled to 30 days’ email support from their trainer to help with any post-course issues.
 For further details, see Support.

 Standard course times are 9.30am–4.30pm.